Best of the 2019 NCAA volleyball tourney

 The No. 4 seed Badgers had no trouble with UCLA, sweeping the Bruins in the second round.
 Wisconsin, which won the Big Ten title, is seeking its first NCAA title and will face No. 13 seed Texas A&M next.

 Meanwhile, five-time NCAA champion Nebraska, the No. 5 seed, was pushed by Missouri in the second round.
 In the Huskers' 3-1 win, they dropped the first set and outlasted the Tigers 32-30 in the third set.
-They face the winner of Saturday's late match between No. 12 Hawaii and San Diego.
+They face No. 12 Hawaii, which swept San Diego in Saturday's late match.

 Baylor stays on track

 No. 1 seed Baylor swept USC in Saturday's second round, advancing to the regional semifinals for the second time in program history.
-The Bears, whose only loss was to fellow Big 12 champ Texas, will face No. 16 seed Purdue next.
+The Bears, whose only loss was to fellow Big 12 champ Texas, will next face No. 16 seed Purdue.

 Also advancing in the Baylor regional was No. 9 Kentucky, which swept Michigan.
 The Wildcats will meet No. 8 seed Washington, which swept South Carolina on Saturday.
 Washington, which won the 2005 NCAA title, is the only team left in this region that has advanced to a final four before. -- Mechelle Voepel